 Background and Relevance Introduce your project, including the need you want to address.
 Tell us why the issue is important.
 Cite relevant literature, media coverage, or previous work where applicable (include citations in the Works Cited section below).

 Located at the northeastern Russia, Siberian arctic tundra is favored by numerous migratory bird species (Pearce et al., 1998b).
 Indigirka river delta (IRD) is one of the most productive tundra area in Siberia that supports 40 – 60 breeding species each summer (Goryachkin, 1994; Pearce et al., 1998a).
 IRD is the main breeding ground for many rare species, such as Siberian Crane (Leucogeranus leucogeranus), which is listed critically endangered in the Red List of IUCN (International, 2016).
-Other characteristic species include Sandhill Crane (Grus canadensis), Yellow-billed Loon (Gavia adamsii), Ross’ Gull (Rhodostethia rosea), and Steller’s Eider (Polysticta stelleri).
+Other characteristic species include Sandhill Crane (Grus canadensis), Yellow-billed Loon (Gavia adamsii), Ross’s Gull (Rhodostethia rosea), and Steller’s Eider (Polysticta stelleri).
 It is not exaggerate to say IRD is the most important breeding grounds of the world for migratory birds.

 There is no doubt that IRD deserves continued monitoring and conservation, however, only few research expeditions had been conducted and the quantitative data for bird community is lacking (Pearce et al., 1998a).
 The arctic tundra in IRD is one of the least explored biomes due to the harsh natural environment.
 Researchers are not able to get access to the IRD until the Indigirka river channel is open, around late May to June.
 The lack of transportation and the short summer (i.e., 50 to 60 days) substantially constrain both the spatial and temporal scale of the bird study.
 A long term monitoring for bird community in IRD Siberian arctic tundra is urgently needed and a new method must be imported to enhance the scale of monitoring.